openvinotoolkit/open_model_zoo/models/public/caffenet/caffenet.md

 ## Use Case and High-Level Description

 CaffeNet model.
 Used for classification.
-For deatails see [paper](https://arxiv.org/abs/1408.5093).
+For details see [paper](https://arxiv.org/abs/1408.5093).

 ## Example